CognitiveProgrammer/CplusPlus_SmartPointer/Module4_move_semantics/README.md

 ### 4.3 std::move : *usage with unique_ptr<>*

-*shared_ptr<>, as the name suggests, multiple pointers can share the ownership with the help of reference count.
+*shared_ptr<>, as the name suggests, multiple pointers can share the ownership with the help of reference counts*.

-However, std::move behaves in the similar way as with unique_ptr<>. it will transfer the ownership (and not increment the reference count) of the shared_ptr*
+*However, std::move behaves in the similar way as with unique_ptr<>.
+It will transfer the ownership (and not increment the reference count) of the shared_ptr*

 ```
 int main() {